JohanScheepers/FTcon25usa/fluttercon_countdown/README.md

 *   Displays remaining days, hours, minutes, and seconds until Fluttercon USA 2025.
 *   Shows a message if the event date has passed.
+*   Lists event speakers, their talk titles, and detailed talk descriptions.
 *   Simple and clean user interface.
 *   Supports light and dark themes.